Redistribution through Markets (with Scott Duke Kominers and Mohammad Akbarpour)

 to be optimal within the class of cutoff mechanisms.

-The theory is illustrated with applications to the design of auctions followed by bargaining or resale markets, and to the optimal level of post-transaction transparency
+The theory is illustrated with an application to the design of trading rules and post-transaction transparency in financial

 over-the-counter markets.
 Online Appendix

 Mechanism Design with Aftermarkets: On the Optimality of Cutoff Mechanisms (Preliminary)

 My job market paper introduces a class of cutoff mechanisms, characterizes their properties, and derives the optimal mechanism within the class.

 In this paper, under the assumption that the aftermarket payoffs are determined by a binary decision of the third party, I provide sufficient conditions